Antonio de Almeida (conductor)

-Antonio de Almeida (20 January 1928 – 18 February 1997) was a French conductor and musicologist of Portuguese-American descent.
+Antonio de Almeida (20 January 1928 – 18 February 1997) was a French conductor and musicologist.

 Born Antonio Jacques de Almeida Santos in Neuilly-sur-Seine near Paris, his father was the financier Baron de Almeida Santos of Lisbon, his mother was the former Barbara Tapper of Highland Park near Chicago.
 His godfather was pianist Arthur Rubinstein.

 Early years

 De Almeida was born in Neuilly-sur-Seine.
 As a child he studied piano, showing great musical talent (although he admitted he was not an exceptional pianist).
 In the early 1940s, he taught himself to play the clarinet by listening to recordings of Benny Goodman and Artie Shaw.
 When his family moved to Buenos Aires he studied with Alberto Ginastera, and he had the opportunity to hear performances conducted by notable European refugees at the Teatro Colón.
 He studied nuclear chemistry at the Massachusetts Institute of Technology.
 Leading a student orchestra there, he realized he was more interested in music than in science.
 His godfather, pianist Artur Rubinstein, convinced him to give up his full scholarship at M.I.T.
 He attended Yale University, where he studied musical theory with Paul Hindemith.
 He received his Bachelor of Music degree at Yale in 1949.
 He took conducting courses with Sergei Koussevitzky and Leonard Bernstein at the Tanglewood Music Center, and also studied conducting with George Szell.
 During his student days, he played first horn at Tufts College, first bassoon at Harvard, oboe with the Wellesley Orchestra, clarinet at MIT and the cello at Yale.